ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 This can also be a difficult stage as there aren't really any set tasks for you to complete and work through.
 You're on your own!
 But your determination, and the help of God, will get you through to proficiency!

+## A. Input

 ### 1. Reading

+#### Christian-specific Japanese

+Not only is it important to learn common Japanese vocab, you should also learn Christian vocab.
+This is essential for worshipping, praying, reading the Bible, and sharing the Gospel--all in Japanese!

+OMF has compiled helpful language resources on [this page](https://omf.org/asia/japan/resources/japanese-language/).
+They have resources for learning Christian terminology that are particularly useful for missionaries.